 checkallows the definition of a single option (see Fig. 6-4)

 - e.g., you can define whether a rowset should be hidden or not.

 'hidden' => [ 'label' => 'Hide:', 'config' => [ 'type' => 'check' ], ],

-Several related options which can be individually selected can be grouped to a field (see Fig. 6-5).
-This may be helpful e.g. for a selection of valid weekdays or recommended training levels of a certain exercise.
+Several related options that can be individually selected can be grouped into a field (see Fig. 6-5).
+This may be helpful, e.g., for a selection of valid weekdays or recommended training levels of a certain exercise.